IBM/IBM-QRadar-Universal-Cloud-REST-API/Community Developed/Trend Micro Email Security/README.md

 ## 5. Test Protocol Parameters ##
 1. Click *Start Test* to start the testing of the entered workflows, once it is finished click *Finish*.
-2. Deploy the configuration from admin panel.
+2. From admin panel perform a **Deploy Changes** to activate the newly configured log source.

 # Workflow Parameter Description #